 Forests against climate change

 The implementation of the pulp industry was gradual, as it first needed fully grown trees.
-The first pulp plant was the UPM Fray Bentos mill, which was inaugurated in 2007.
+The first pulp plant was the UPM Fray Bentos mill, which begun operations in 2007.
 The country’s second pulp mill was established in 2014.
-The third one, UPM’s Paso de los Toros mill, is expected to be completed in 2022 and will increase GDP by 2%, the production of renewable energy by 10% and employ a further 10,000 people.
+The third one, UPM’s Paso de los Toros mill, started pulp production in April 2023, and is expected to increase GDP by 2% and the production of renewable energy by 10%.
+Through the expansion of its operations with this new mill, UPM and its subcontractors will create 4,000 new jobs through the value chain, as well as approximately 6,000 induced jobs

 Forest plantations have also reversed unemployment figures in rural areas, improving the economic and working conditions of those living in the interior of the country.
 Currently, the forestry industry employs 25,000 people and 50% of those working in tree nurseries are women.